DeGefen/BigData/content/Questions/Questions.md

 - C) Hosting a relational database
 - D) Storing large files
 ?
-- Amswer: B) Processing events in a serverless architecture
+- Answer: B) Processing events in a serverless architecture
 Explanation: AWS Lambda is designed for event-driven, serverless computing.
 See: [[Amazon Lambda]]
 <!--SR:!2025-07-28,1,162-->